The rules to writing your same sex vows

 Grab some inspiration.

 Gay wedding vows, straight wedding vows, bi-curious wedding vows — for this step, it doesn’t really matter.
 Just find a wedding video (or, attend an actual wedding if you’ve got one on the calendar) and pay close attention to the reading of the vows.
 This will help you see what style you’re most drawn to (i.e. super romantic and a little mushy or a more straight-to-the-point list) as well as learn how the vows typically flow with the overall timeline of the wedding ceremony.
 For example, if you choose to have a few meaningful ceremony readings before the vows, then maybe you don’t want your vows to sound like another poem being read.
-In addition to inspiration from real weddings, check with your officiant, who might have a basic template for vows that you can build from or just read for inspo.
+In addition to inspiration from real weddings, check with your celebrant, who might have a basic template for vows that you can build from or just read for inspo.
+Failing that, Dr. Google is always there.

 Remember why you’re getting married.

 Wedding planning can be incredibly taxing on your relationship, so you might find yourself a little hard pressed for flowery language to describe your boyfriend or girlfriend.
 Grabbing a quick list like this one will help you to think about the happy, funny and sweet times that you’ll want to have top of mind while writing your gay wedding vows.
-If you have enough time before your wedding date, you might also keep a notebook or smartphone note where you can jot down memories as they come to you.
+If you have enough time before your wedding date, you might also keep a notebook or use notes on your phone to jot down memories as they come to you.
 That way you’ll have some important moments to reference when you do sit down to write your vows.

 Conquer writer’s block.

 At some point, you’ll hit a wall.
-The excitement of planning your LGBT wedding may turn to anxiety and harmonious planning may turn to arguments.
+The excitement of planning your same sex wedding may turn to anxiety and harmonious planning may turn to arguments.
 Ten weeks until the big day will turn into six, then two and then one, and you’ll be even more worried that you haven’t turned out lines and lines of Shakespearean prose about your love.
-Take a breather — we promise, you’ll get through it!
-Hopefully you have some memories and funny moments to consult (see above), but even if you don’t, take a day or two to jot down what you want to say during the vows, without worrying about saying it exactly right.
+Take a breather — I promise, you’ll get through it!
+Hopefully you have some memories and funny moments that you made notes on, but even if you don’t, take a day or two to jot down what you want to say during the vows, without worrying about saying it exactly right.

 As anyone who’s suffered from writer’s block will tell you, divorcing yourself from perfection is the only way to get something on the page.
 Once you know what you want to say in your vows, put on your editor hat and whittle it down to what you really want to say.
 Then, you can dress up your words with the help of a thesaurus or some of your favorite love quotes, spiritual text quotes, movie lines and the like.